Mlily are committed to educating everybody on the importance of stress-free sleep for better mental health.

 Tailor your environment

 Controlling light, sound, and temperature can help you get a good night’s rest.
-The darker, quieter, and cooler you can keep your bedroom, the greater chance you have of calming your mind and falling asleep.
-Taking a shower or bath shortly before bed can also help lower your body temperature and help you fall asleep more quickly.
+The darker, quieter, and cooler you can keep your bedroom, the better chance you have of calming your mind and falling asleep.
+Taking a shower or bath an hour before bed can also help lower your body temperature and help you fall asleep more quickly.

 Take a warm shower or bath before bed